What is this?

 How is the curriculum calendar structured?
 The curriculum is organized into 6 sequential semesters spanning 3 years.
 It follows the regular school year (September-May).
-For more curriculum details, visit the curriculum page.
+Visit the Curriculum page for complete information

 How big are the classes?
 Optimum class size is 6-7 children, though there may be anywhere from 4-8

 What is the parent involvement?
 Parent involvement in music training is crucial.
 Parents are involved at home and in class.
-The first year, parent/caregiver attends with the child every other week.
-The second and third years, parent attendance is only once a month, though at home involvement remains high.
+The 1st Year, parent/caregiver attends with the child every other week.
+The 2nd and 3rd Years, parent attendance is only once a month, though at home involvement remains high.